mleverance/sc_shell_lessons/04-pipes-filters.md

 Which of these files contains the fewest lines?
 It's an easy question to answer when there are only six files, but what if there were 6000?
-Our first step toward a solution is to run the command:
+Our first step toward a solution is to run a command that tells the shell to **redirect** the command's output to a file instead of printing it to the screen.
+> The greater than symbol, `>`, tells the shell to **redirect**
+> The file we specify receives the output
+> - If the file doesn't exist, the shell will create it
+> - If the file does exist, it will be overwritten, so be sure you're using an accurate filename

+We'll tell the shell to redirect the output into a file called 'lengths.txt'

+Here's what to type on the command line:

 ~~~
 $ wc -l *.pdb > lengths.txt
 ~~~
-{: .language-bash}

-The greater than symbol, `>`, tells the shell to **redirect** the command's output to a file instead of printing it to the screen.
-(This is why there is no screen output: everything that `wc` would have printed has gone into the file `lengths.txt` instead.)
-The shell will create the file if it doesn't exist.
-If the file exists, it will be silently overwritten, which may lead to data loss and thus requires some caution.
-`ls lengths.txt` confirms that the file exists:
+It doesn't look like anything happened.
+We can check for the file's existence by entering:

 ~~~
 $ ls lengths.txt
 ~~~
-{: .language-bash}

 ~~~
 lengths.txt
 ~~~
-{: .output}

-We can now send the content of `lengths.txt` to the screen using `cat lengths.txt`.
+We can send the content of `lengths.txt` to the screen using `cat lengths.txt`.
 `cat` stands for "concatenate": it prints the contents of files one after another.
 There's only one file in this case,